upbound/configuration-observability-datadog/README.md

 ### Dashboards
 JSON for loadable dashboards is located in `.up/dashboards`.

+Sample dashboards that are included in this repositary are shown below.
+Note that some panels in those images coincidentally do not show data.
+They do show that data when it is emitted.

+#### Upbound UXP Overview
 ![Upbound UXP Overview](.up/dashboards/upbound_uxp_overview.png)

+#### Upbound UXP Min Set
 ![Upbound UXP Min Set](.up/dashboards/upbound_uxp_min_set.png)

+#### Upbound UXP MR TTR
 ![Upbound UXP MR TTR](.up/dashboards/upbound_uxp_mr_ttr.png)

 ### XPKG